 How long do I have to file a civil claim in a distracted driving case?

-You have four years to file a civil claim for a car accident or personal injury in Florida.
-For wrongful death, you have two years.
+You have two years to file a civil claim for a car accident or personal injury in Florida.
+For wrongful death, you also have two years.

 How do I prove damages?